 Research collaboration with think-tanks in recent years: ScienceWise network (Cabinet Office) on Science Horizons programme on public understanding of science and technology trends and scenarios, 2007; Theos on environmental strategy and vision for the Church of England, 2009; The Futures Company on environmental scenarios for Government departments, Environment Agency and other bodies, 2007-2010.

-Society for Sustainable Development: external tutor for Forum for the Future Scholars Master's programme delivered with Middlesex University.
+Previous teaching included over 10 years as lead tutor for Society for Sustainable Development for Forum for the Future's Master's programme delivered with Middlesex University.

 Christie, I et al (1995), Cleaner Production in Industry, Policy Studies Institute: London.